If You Invested $100 In This Stock 5 Years Ago, You Would Have $200 Today - Benzinga

-AbbVie ABBV has outperformed the market over the past 5 years by 6.01% on an annualized basis producing an average annual return of 15.88%.
-Currently, AbbVie has a market capitalization of $267.24 billion.
+Centene CNC has outperformed the market over the past 5 years by 6.23% on an annualized basis producing an average annual return of 16.19%.
+Currently, Centene has a market capitalization of $49.46 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.